Simplifying residential aged care funding

 • Any live-in carer – no need to be a registered or formal carer.

-• Carers who need a break due to personal, medical, or family reasons.
+• Carers needing a break due to personal, medical, or family reasons.

 • Those who want to explore aged care as a long-term option.